thedonutfactory/donut/README.md

 ## Quickstart

+Let's put together the workflow: develop an FHE program with Donut, compile it into intermediate encrypted bytecode, build an encrypted transaction, and execute it against the bytecode.

-Create a new donut file, `foo.donut` and add the following code:
+1. Create a new donut file, `foo.donut` and add the following code:

 ```js
 // a simple function that adds two numbers